Here are the answers to some frequently asked questions about One World Editing.

 A patent application is both a legal and a scientific document.
 It follows a specific format which must be observed, or the patent will be denied.
 It must be clear, correct, and highly accurate in the smallest detail.
 When translated, strict attention must be paid to the literal meaning of every term and process explanation.
 The explanations must exactly match the drawings.

 4. Why is it important for the editor and translator/author to communicate?

 Language is both precise and subjective.
 Although when editing a straightforward technical document this may be less important, there is no written work that cannot benefit from the editor understanding the exact intent of the given document.

 5. What else can you do?

-One World Editing will take any translation, no matter how rough, and create a polished document.
+One World Editing will take any rough draft or translation and create a polished document.
 This requires direct conversation by phone, fax, email, or in person, between the author/translator, and the editor.

 One World Editing can also work with authors who wish to “translate” scientific or academic works of non-fiction from specialized language to language suitable for a popular audience.